 Skip to contents

 Determines bias from predictive Monte-Carlo samples.
-The function automatically recognises, whether forecasts are continuous or integer valued and adapts the Bias function accordingly.
+The function automatically recognises whether forecasts are continuous or integer valued and adapts the Bias function accordingly.

 Usage